osg-htc/school-2024/docs/materials/software/part3-ex1-apptainer-recipes.md

 	:::file
 	Bootstrap: docker
-	From: opensciencegrid/osgvo-ubuntu-20.04:latest
+	From: hub.opensciencegrid.org/htc/ubuntu:22.04

 A custom container always is always built on an existing container.
-It is common to use a container on Docker Hub.
-These lines tell Apptainer to pull the pre-existing image from Docker Hub, and to use it as the base for the container that will be built using this definition file.
+It is common to use a container on Docker Hub, or in this case, hub.opensciencegrid.org.
+These lines tell Apptainer to pull the  pre-existing image from the hub, and to use it as the base for the  container that will be built using this definition file.

 When choosing a base container, try to find one that has most of what you need - for example, if you want to install R packages, try to find a container that already